-Xanax is a prescription drug which is prescribed to millions of Americans each year.
+Xanax, also known as alprazolam, is a prescription drug prescribed to millions of Americans each year.
 Moreover, it is one of the most popular drugs prescribed for mental health.
-While it is designed to improve quality of life by treating anxiety and panic disorder, it comes with inherent risks.
-Xanax, also known as alprazolam, is highly addictive, frequently leading to overuse or unprescribed use.
-All too often, this leads to dangerous situations, including Xanax overdose.
+While it is designed to improve the quality of life by treating anxiety and panic disorder, it comes with a risk of abuse and addiction.
+All too often, this leads to dangerous situations, including overdose on Xanax.

-Can you overdose on Xanax?
-Yes, and the effects of an overdose on Xanax can be devastating.
-If there is ever a suspicion of an overdose is occurring, call 911 immediately.
+The effects of Xanax overdose can be devastating.
+If there is ever suspicion of an overdose on Xanax is occurring, call 911 immediately.

-Xanax is one of the most widely abused prescription drugs around the world.
+Alprazolam is one of the most widely abused prescription drugs around the world.
 While the contributing factors to addiction vary from person to person, the speed with which the body develops a tolerance to the medication and a feeling of physical dependence on the medication are primary reasons.
-The medication can also create a feeling of euphoria when taken in larger doses, which is why overdose Xanax cases are so common.
+The medication can also create a feeling of euphoria when taken in larger doses, which is why cases of overdosing on Alprazolam are so common.

-Recognizing the signs of Xanax overdose can be difficult as they are similar to other medical conditions.
-In fact, early Xanax overdose symptoms resemble the side effects of the standard use of the drug.
-As such, it is important to understand what happens when you overdose on Xanax so as to spot the signs as soon as possible.
+Recognizing the signs of Alprazolam overdose can be difficult as they are similar to other medical conditions.
+In fact, early Xanax overdose symptoms resemble the side effects of the standard use of the drug, including difficulty focusing, drowsiness, dry mouth, headaches.
+A user may also experience dizziness, nausea, and mood changes.

 - Suicidal thoughts or actions